 Mayor of Liverpool, Joe Anderson OBE, has revealed work is underway on ‘Eighteen for 18’ and aims to shine a light on the importance of culture within the ongoing renaissance of the city and how it will play an important part in the blueprint for the success of the Liverpool City Region in the forthcoming years.

 Festivals and events which began in 2008 are acting upon their legacy anniversary year to propel themselves into the forefront once again.
 Show-stopping exhibitions from local art galleries and museums and thought-provoking theatre performances are a hint at what can be expected, leaving the city brimming with passion, talent and creative spirit.

 The Eighteen for 18 new commissions will be integrated alongside celebrating the city’s existing cultural offer and will aim to attract audiences of around five million people, creating upwards of £50 million economic impacts and launching Liverpool to the top of the ‘must visit’ cities in 2018.

 Liverpool Culture Company has a key role to play in the continued development across the city and initiates the drive towards increased cultural diversity and growth.
-A major role is to coordinate and support the city’s cultural infrastructure whilst reflecting the city’s characteristic creativity and underpin Liverpool’s future position as a premier European destination for culture, tourism and investment.
+A major role is to coordinate and support the city’s cultural infrastructure while reflecting the city’s characteristic creativity and underpinning Liverpool’s future position as a premier European destination for culture, tourism and investment.